Trans Canada Highway / Bowfort Road N.W. Interchange Project and related roadworks

 Fill out the online form if you have questions or require more information.

-With the construction activity and utility relocations, this project will result in some road restrictions and closures.
-Detours will be established for both local businesses and commuting traffic.
-Motorists should expect some delays when travelling through the construction area.
+With construction activity and utility relocations, this project has resulted in road restrictions, closures and detours, established for both local businesses and commuting traffic.